Is Your Website Costing You Staff? The Ultimate 10-Minute Recruitment Audit

 Authentic Team Branding

 You don’t need an expensive London agency to build a compelling brand.
-Authentic photos of your actual team—perhaps a quick snap of the prep for a busy Friday night service—build far more trust than generic stock photography.
-It signals to potential recruits that your kitchen is a well-run community rather than a chaotic struggle, making your venue a 'spot on' choice on the local high street.
+Authentic photos of your actual team — a quick snap of the prep for a busy Friday night — build far more trust than generic stock photography.
+It signals that your kitchen is a well-run community rather than a chaotic struggle, making your venue a 'spot on' choice on the local high street.

-Chef’s Tip: Use clear, benefit-led job titles to stand out in a crowded market.
-Instead of a generic ‘Staff Wanted’ sign, try ‘Junior Sous Chef - No Late Sunday Shifts’ to address the work-life balance concerns at the heart of the UK hospitality staffing crisis.
+Chef’s Tip: Use clear, benefit-led job titles to stand out.
+Instead of a generic ‘Staff Wanted’ sign, try ‘Junior Sous Chef — No Late Sunday Shifts’ to address the work-life balance concerns at the heart of hospitality recruitment.

 An infographic comparing a generic 'Staff Wanted' sign with a high-performing, benefit-led job title on a smartphone screen.